Since You Asked ...

 And hell ... if you don't like it, don't read it.
 There are types of erotica I personally don't like and don't touch with a bargepole.
 They don't turn me on, they just make me go "yuck."
 I will not bring in the Thought Police to ban those, though.

-The answer is no: to take someone’s private persona and write a public story about it would be unethical, and I’m not just referring to erotic fiction here.
+The answer is no, I try very hard to avoid that: to take someone’s private persona and write a public story about it would be unethical, and I’m not just referring to erotic fiction here.
 If I’m looking for a model for a character’s physical appearance I’ll usually take a mental trawl through fictional characters in films.